Aqua Waikiki PearlWaikiki, Honolulu, Oahu

 Oyster Hotel Review

-No frills and a bit of a hike to the room., but one of the best deals in if all you need is a clean, spacious
+No frills and a bit of a hike to the beach, but one of the best deals in Waikiki if all you need is a clean, spacious room.

 After nearly a year of renovations, the Aqua Waikiki Pearl emerged from its $5.5 million overhaul during summer 2009.
 The result: The 127 rooms, which were gutted right down to the carpet, the bedding, and the plumbing, are spacious and clean, making the Pearl one of the best deals going in Waikiki.